cyrus-/relit/README.md

 ## What about OCaml??

 Relit does not support OCaml at the moment.
 There's nothing particularly Reason-specific, aside from the fact that we have only forked the Reason parser and not the OCaml one.
-It's quite possible we'll add OCaml support in the future. :smile:
+We're [planning](https://github.com/cyrus-/relit/issues/15) to add OCaml support sometime soon. :smile:

 ## How It Works